 "What did you do to your room?"
-Steve ignores Percy's half-formed response and bounds over a wall of discarded clothing.
+Steve asks, ignoring Percy's half-formed response.
+He bounds over a wall of discarded clothing.
 "Forget that, do you still want to go to that thing at your school?
 It's in half an hour if you do."

 "Huh?"
 Percy mutters into the crook of his elbow.

 Steve drags Percy to his feet.
-"That… dance or whatever.
+"That… social or… or dance, or whatever.
+At Goode.
 Are you going?
 It's almost seven."

 Percy pleads with Steve, "Help me!"

-Steve sighs halfheartedly and picks his way across the messy room.
+Steve sighs halfheartedly and picks his way across the messy room, casting a critical eye at the paper-ridden floor as he goes.
 He drags Peter up by his arms.
-"You did promise you would go."
-Steve reminds Peter, who cringes when his eyes hit the bright lights of the skyscrapers twinkling outside Percy's floor-to-ceiling bedroom window.
+"You did promise you would go," Steve reminds Peter, who cringes when his eyes hit the bright lights of the skyscrapers twinkling outside Percy's floor-to-ceiling bedroom window.